 Fishing for brown trout on the Ettrick and Yarrow (catch and release only) as well as fishing for rainbows on the Lindean Reservoir (boat only, 2 boats available.
 There is salmon fishing on the Ettrick, double bank.
 Permits from Rodgersons Newsagents, 6 High St, Selkirk, call 01750 20749.
 Google Map Reference 55.551266, -2.838651

 Access to fishing on the island with boats on the most popular lochs fishing for brown trout and sea trout.
 Shetland has a reputation for producing some very good quality trout in its over 300 lochs.
-Club membership is £20 per year with a further cost of £20 per year for the use of boats.
+Boats are available in some locations.
 Visitor tickets are available.
-Permits from Shetland Island Tourism or Rod and Line tackle shop in Lerwick or from the Association club room open Tuesdays and Thursday at 9 Burns Lane, Lerwick.
-Contact firstname.lastname@example.org or log on to www.shetlandtrout.co.uk Google Map Reference 60.156666, -1.136715
+Permits from Shetland Island Tourism or Rod and Line tackle shop in Lerwick or from the Association club room open Tuesdays and Thursday at 9 Burns Lane, Lerwick. log on to www.shetlandtrout.co.uk Google Map Reference 60.156666, -1.136715

 Day tickets available for a 3 mile stretch of the river Ayr from the village of Sorn upstream.
 Fishes best from June onwards.
 Permits from the Post office in the village